Sundre Camping: Everything you need to know + hidden sites

 Come for the horseback riding, stay for the cosy cabins at Sunset Guiding.

-Flush toilets, hot water showers, BBQs and a general store stocked with sundries only elevate your camping experience.
+Flush toilets, hot water showers, BBQs, and a general store stocked with sundries elevate your camping experience.
 Don’t feel like cooking?
-The on-site cafe serves up three squares a day.
+The on-site cafe serves three squares a day.

-When you’re not riding or eating, you can sweat it out in the wood burning sauna or hang in the tipi.
+When you’re not riding or eating, you can sweat it out in the wood-burning sauna or hang out in the tipi.

 sundre_campground

 Secret #2 about camping in the Sundre area is that Sunset can accommodate dry camping.
-Say you didn’t make a rezo and there’s no camping to be found in the area, this is a fantastic last resort option.
+If you didn’t make a rezo and there’s no camping in the area, this is a fantastic last-resort option.

-They can get up to 15 trailers in their pasture and you can use all the amenities.
-Some do rent out the pasture for group camping, so best to call if you need a spot in a hurry.
+They can accommodate up to 15 trailers in their pasture, and you can use all the amenities.
+Some rent out the pasture for group camping, so it’s best to call if you need a spot quickly.

 Sundre hotels

-Despite all the camping options in Sundre, I opted to stay in one of Sundre’s best hotels.
-(Call me a wimp, but I was worried about rain.
-And being with a teen without wifi.)
-We bed down at Mountain View Inn and Suites, which was ideal.
+Despite all the camping options in Sundre, I opted to stay in one of the city’s best hotels.
+(Call me a wimp, but I was worried about rain and being with a teen without Wi-Fi.)
+We stayed at Mountain View Inn and Suites, which was ideal.

 Monthly travel and lifestyle tips from Jody Robbins will be sent to your inbox

-You know, will they be up to city standards?
+Will they be up to city standards?
 I didn’t need to be.
-Mountain View Inn is as good as a lot of fancy city hotels I’ve stayed at.
-For real.
+Mountain View Inn is as good as many fancy city hotels I’ve stayed at—for real.

 sundre hotels